-Attendee Substitutions: Prior to the start of the program, registrations may be transferred to a colleague without charge.
-Once the program is underway, substitutions cannot be made.
-Attendance: Attendees must attend all modules to qualify for certification.
-Cancellation Policy: to be considered for a refund, we must receive notification of cancellation in writing no later than 60 days prior to the start of the program.
-Cancellations received within 60 days of the start of the program are subject to the full registration fee; this money will be held on account for up to one year for use at a future program.
-Cancellations received within 20 business days of the start of a program will be assessed a fee equal to 30% of the registration fee; the remainder of the fee will be held on account for up to one year for use at a future program.
+CANCELLATION POLICY: Prior to the start of the session, registrations may be transferred to a colleague without charge.
+To be considered for a refund, we must receive notification of cancellation in writing no later than 30 business days prior to the event.
+Cancellations received within 30 business days of the start of a program are subject to the full registration fee / this money will be held on account for up to one year for use at a future workshop or conference.
+Cancellations received within 10 business days of the start of a program will be assessed a fee equal to 20% of the registration fee / the remainder of the fee will be held on account for up to one year for use at a future workshop or conference.
 If no notification of cancellation is provided, registration fees will be forfeited.
-In addition to the aforementioned, there is a \$200 processing fee for all cancellations.
-No refunds or credits will be issued once a program is underway.
+There is a \$200 processing fee for all cancellations.
+No refunds or credits will be issued once a session is underway.
 On rare occasions, circumstances may make it necessary to cancel or postpone an event.
 We encourage attendees to book refundable/reusable airline tickets.
 We will not be responsible for incidental costs incurred by registrants.